jagprog5/choose/readme.md

 # Monitoring

-Suppose there's an input that's running for a _really_ long time.
-For example, a python http server, with an output like this:
+Suppose there's an input that's running for a _long_ time.
+For example, a python http server, with an output like:

 ```txt
 127.0.0.1 - - [08/Sep/2023 22:11:48] "GET /tester.txt HTTP/1.1" 200 -